Davaition/dissertation_prod/README.md

 - **Bitcoin** (BTC-USD)
 - **Ethereum** (ETH-USD)

-Structured tables used in this analysis:
+Variables used in this analysis:

-- `closing_prices`: historical close data
-- `returns_log`: log-transformed returns
-- `forecast_results`: performance metrics for each model
-- `model_configurations`: LSTM layer setups and hyperparameters
+- `Close Prices`: The last price of the stock that is transacted before the market closes for normal trading.
+- `Returns %`: The daily change in the price of an asset over time.
+- `Log Returns`: The log of the daily change in the price of an asset over time.

 Each asset had ~1250–1800 records.
 All series were tested for stationarity (ADF test), and returns were log-transformed to meet model assumptions.
-Missing values are cleaned, and datasets are scaled appropriately for LSTM modeling.
+Missing values are cleaned, and datasets are scaled appropriately for LSTM modelling.

 ---